hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 “Here, of course; where else?”

-“So you’re not some princess from a small kingdom, then?”
+“You are not some princess from a small kingdom, then?”

 _He’s trying to glean information about my past,_ Irena thought, the thought unpleasantly sobering. _I suppose I should thank you, Istikbal, for my inability to betray information._